EC-DIGIT-CSIRC/credentialLeakDB/README.md

 3. To quickly generate statistics on credential leaks
 4. To have a well defined interface to pass on data to pass it on to other automation steps

+## Documentation

+See the [confluence page](https://conf.s.cec.eu.int/display/~kaplale/CredentialLeakDB) for a high level description